Definability patterns and their symmetries

 where $y_1,\ldots,y_k$ range over $k$-tuples from among $x_1,\ldots,x_m$.
 Then $p \models \psi $, and $(\forall x)\psi$, $(\forall x)\phi$ are incompatible. \eprf

 A {\em definable} pattern type is one that simply asserts that $X$ coincides with some $0$-definable set of $T$ (by a qf formula without parameters).
 Maximality is then clear.
-We say $T$ is {\em totally definable} (in a given sort $\g$) if every maximal pattern type (in the sort $\g$) is definable.
+We say $T$ is {\em has definable patterns} (for a given pattern sort $\g$) if every maximal pattern type (in the sort $\g$) is definable.

 \begin{thm} Let ${T}$ be an irreducible universal theory.
-There exists a unique minimal expansion of ${T}$ to a universal theory $T\td$ that is totally definable. \end{thm}
+There exists a unique minimal expansion of ${T}$ to a universal theory $T\td$ that has definable patterns.
+The self-interpretations of $T\td$ over $T$ form a group, isomorphic to $\Aut(\CU)$. \end{thm}

 If $T$ is stable, then $T\td$ simply names the imaginary algebraic constants, and so amounts to `working over $\acl^{eq}(\emptyset)$' in the sense of Shelah.
 If $T$ is NIP, then $T\td$ is NIP.

 The proof, and precise definition of minimality and uniqueness, will be given at the end of \secref{section-rel} (\propref{expandd}.)